 Hitting a Broadway show is a NYC tradition for both locals and tourists, but finding a good restaurant near it can be quite a daunting task.
 When you think of the Theater District, Midtown, and even parts of Hell’s Kitchen, you may assume that finding an excellent culinary variety can prove difficult.
 But fear not!
 We rounded up the best spots to grab some food before you hit the show.
 Here are the best Theater District restaurants for your big night out!

 1. Le Bernardin

 We’re starting off our list on the fancier side, but why not treat yourself right before a Broadway play?
 Le Bernardin is a Michelin-starred French restaurant that offers luxurious seafood, perfect for a pre-show meal.
-While we must admit that snagging a reservation at this spot is just as difficult as getting Broadway tickets, it’s totally worth it.
-Choose between a four-course meal, a “Chef’s Tasting,” a “Vegetable Tasting” or settle with some more affordable bites on their a la carte menu.
+While we must admit that snagging a reservation at this spot is just as tricky as getting Broadway tickets, it’s totally worth it.
+Choose between a four-course meal, a “Chef’s Tasting,” a “Vegetable Tasting,” or settle with some more affordable bites on their a la carte menu.
 Prices are expensive but the quality of food prepared by head chef Eric Ripert is unmatched.

 Where: 155 W 51st St